 I’m writing this in a silent kitchen with a hot drink next to me whilst Sonny sleeps upstairs and Jack is…I’m not entirely sure.
 He’s somewhere in our home, and I trust that he’s fine.
 And by somewhere, I mean he’s probably playing or reading or getting bored somewhere.
 (Or he’s not and there’s about to be an almighty crash, but I don’t think that’s the case.)
 You see, the kids and I wander in and out of each others’ spaces but we are very independent of each other.
 We are with each other but not – which is lovely, and really useful.
 The default is not with mama, even from a very young age, and I’ve never really played with them (I read a little but not much either).
 When they wake up, I give them milk / change them / give them breakfast and then I pretty much leave them to it.
-There are toys and books around and I just let them be in a space that is safe and calm.
-Below are a few more details /behaviours of ours as parents that I think encourages this sort of independent play:
+There are toys and books around and I create a safe and calm space.
+Below are a few more parental details and behaviours that encourage this sort of independent play:

 1. Environment Matters

 I’m a strong believer in the importance of environment for happy kids (and parents).
-To this end, I’ll make sure there is fresh air if it’s hot; candles burning if cold; I’ll put on music and fairylights, make sure everyone is well fed from the get go
+To this end, I’ll make sure there is fresh air if it’s hot; candles burning if it’s cold; I’ll put on music and fairy lights, and make sure everyone is well fed

 2. Lurk don’t latch – be an invisible presence

 I’m definitely a lurker parent; I watch from afar, wandering in and out of the room.
-This way they know that I am around in the vicinity and feel my presence to give them a sense of security, but they’re in no way crowded by me
+This way, the children know that I am around in the vicinity and feel my presence to give them a sense of security, but they’re in no way crowded by me

 3. Wait ’til they come to you

-Even if I can see the kids slightly struggling with something or if I think they might be a bit cold, for example, I won’t rush in and prefer to wait for them to come to me when they decide to.
-I don’t like the idea of fussing over them and live by the mantra that – if they’re quiet, then they’re happy.
+If I can see the kids slightly struggling with something or if I think they might be a bit cold, I don’t rush in.
+I prefer to wait for them to come to me when they decide to.
+I don’t fuss over them and live by the mantra that if they’re quiet, then they’re happy.

 4.But don’t just watch….

-It’s important for me that Jack and Sonny see that I have my own things to do.
-My favourite thing to do around them is chores – firstly, so they can get involved as a means of entertainment, secondly, so they see I am busy and doing sh*t and thirdly, when they’re in childcare/ sleeping, I want to be doing my own stuff.
+It’s important for me that Jack and Sonny are aware that I have my own tasks in life to do, and that my sole job is not just to occupy them.
+My favourite thing to do around them is chores – so they can get involved as a means of entertainment with the added benefit that when they’re in childcare or sleeping, I have more time to focus on myself and my work.
 I also don’t mind if they see me on my laptop – in fact, I tell them that mummy is working which they understand and I get on with my morning routine as much as possible.
 One thing I try to avoid is them seeing me looking at my phone too much; my gut instinct tells me that this is alienating for them and not something they understand